-Studies have found that Victoria’s native fish are more sensitive to high flows in a river or stream.
-During high flows the water can be too turbulent for the fish to swim upstream.
-In order to help support the native fish populations in Yarra River, the upgrade will provide a new second entry that provides a less turbulent access point.
+Studies have found that Victoria’s native fish are sensitive to high flows in a river or stream, which can cause the water to be too turbulent for the fish to swim upstream.
+To help support native fish populations in Yarra River, the upgrade provided a second, less turbulent, entry point.

 The majority of Victoria’s native freshwater and coastal fish species need to undertake some form of migration during their lifecycle.
 Fish passage upstream is critical in supporting many of these Australian native fish species as it allows:

 - adult fish to move to and from spawning habitats

 - juvenile fish to disperse to new habitats